tfmalt/utility-scripts/README.md

 # Various scripts to make work easier

-This repository contains my personal dotfiles and configuration for unix/posix shells and coomand line tools in general.
+This repository contains my personal dotfiles and configuration for unix/posix shells and command line tools in general.
 Feel free to use them if you find anything useful.

 A couple of years ago I migrated from bash to zsh.
 All scripts and snippets should